|Shoulder to shoulder: AP Peace Fellow Dina Buck with Fred Lulinaki, an advocate for the rights of pygmies in Uganda.|

 As the relationship matures, we work with partners to map out a long-term program with clear campaigning goals that will produce tangible benefits, change policy, and strengthen the partner organization.
 Current campaigns are featured here.

-It has been a wonderful fifteen years.
-We have remained true to our core mission, which is to help vulnerable communities speak out and take action.
+It has been a wonderful 18 years.
+We have remained true to our core mission – to help vulnerable communities speak out and take action.
 But we must be alive to new possibilities.
 In 1998, it was the Internet.
-In 2013 it was advocacy quilting.
+In 2010 it was advocacy quilting.
 Tomorrow, who knows?
 Let the adventure continue.